Buying LED – A Buyers Guide to Understanding LED Lighting Specs

 Want a full view of luminous efficacy?
 Check out our blog: Understanding Luminous Efficacy.

-Color Temperature – This is a numerical measurement of the color appearance of an LED measured in degrees Kelvin (K).
-It also refers to the way color groups are visually perceived, from “warm” colors on the Red/Orange/yellow end of the spectrum to “cool” colors at the blue end of the spectrum.
+Here, we see a numerical measurement of the color appearance of an LED measured in degrees Kelvin (K).
+It also refers to the way color groups are visually perceived.
+From “warm” colors on the Red/Orange/yellow end of the spectrum to “cool” colors at the blue end of the spectrum.

-Foot Candle (fc) - Foot-candles measure the amount of visible light that falls on a surface or object.
-A single foot candle is equivalent to the amount of light falling on a surface or object one foot away from the lamp.
+Foot-candles measure the amount of visible light that falls on a surface or object.
+A single foot-candle is equivalent to the amount of light falling on a surface or object one foot away from the lamp.
 In a retail environment, this is a very important number when considering LEDs.

 For more on the visual light aspects of an LED, check out: Understanding CRI, CCT, and Foot Candles in High Quality LED Lighting.

-We suggest speaking with a product-neutral retrofit service provider before making your final decision.
-You are going to invest a significant amount of money in transforming your lighting into a cost-effective venture, and there is a reason that professional organizations like Action Services Group exist.
+We suggest speaking with a product-neutral retrofit service provider before making your final LED lighting specs decision.
+You are going to invest a significant amount of money in transforming your lighting into a cost-effective venture.
+There is a reason that professional organizations like Action Services Group exist.
 We are here to assist you in this venture, and we look forward to speaking with you soon.